lisposter/rollcall/README.md

 ## How to use?
 1\. drag and drop a text file contains names of others(one item per line) into app's window.

-2\. click 'Roll!' button to shuffle, and click 'Pause' button to pick up one.
+2\. click 'Roll!' key button to shuffle, and click 'Pause' button to pick up one or just press the space to toggle.
+The 'Reset'/ enter key is for reset the bypass.

 ## License